Demand Science For Fashion | Paradigm Shift In Demand Forecasting

 A New Thinking | The Demand Science For Fashion

-The demand science for fashion business takes a systemic view of the value chain.
-The system encompasses the entire cash to cash cycle of the value chain, including the consumer research.
+The Demand Science for fashion business takes a systemic view of the value chain.
+The system encompasses the entire cash to cash cycle of the value chain, including consumer research.
 You can check more details about Stylumia’s solutions here ( C.IT, Apollo, Store.Y).

 It is important for fashion brands and retailers to empower the keys roles with consumer-driven intelligence to make informed decisions with speed and precision.
 This is a way to eliminate significant economic and environmental wastage.